Zensai Scanner User Guide

 Profile

-Displays the following information about the learner.
+The Profile section displays the following information about the learner:

 • Name.
 Display name.